 Where to Search for Evidence?

-You may take them from your own memories since you started writing it.
-Forget about the exhausting web-research and let your memories pour out on a paper.
+You may take them from your own memories since you started writing them.
+Forget about the exhausting web research and let your memories pour out on paper.

 #2.
 Writing Process

 Obviously, this stage is the most time-consuming.
 It can be less if you take into account the following: